MicrosoftDocs/VBA-Docs/api/Access.BoundObjectFrame.Requery.md

 If you omit the object specified by _expression_, the **Requery** method requeries the underlying data source for the form or control that has the focus.
 If the control that has the focus has a record source or row source, it will be requeried; otherwise, the control's data will simply be refreshed.

 If a subform control has the focus, this method only requeries the record source for the subform, not the parent form.

+> [!NOTE]
+> - The **Requery** method updates the data underlying a form or control to reflect records that are new to or deleted from the record source since it was last queried.
+The **Refresh** method shows only changes that have been made to the current set of records; it doesn't reflect new or deleted records in the record source.
+The **Repaint** method simply repaints the specified form and its controls.
+> - The **Requery** method doesn't pass control to the operating system to allow Windows to continue processing messages.
+Use the **DoEvents** function if you need to relinquish temporary control to the operating system.
+> - The **Requery** method is faster than the Requery action.
+When you use the Requery action, Microsoft Access closes the query and reloads it from the database.
+When you use the **Requery** method, Access reruns the query without closing and reloading it.

 ## Example